-- Visual call indicators – if you struggle to hear incoming calls, handsets with a visual call indicator, such as a flashing light, can be invaluable.
+Visual call indicators – if you struggle to hear incoming calls, handsets with a visual call indicator, such as a flashing light, can be invaluable.
 These are not commonly found on standard cordless phones, so you may have to buy a specialist handset.
-You can get these from charities such as or dedicated retailers.
+You can get these from charities such as Action on Hearing Loss or dedicated retailers.

 How to save money on your monthly phone bill